50 Top JavaScript Interview Questions With Example Answers

 JavaScript let, const and var keywords with outputs. | Image: Akshay Kumar

-12. What is implicit type coercion in JavaScript?
+12. What Is Implicit Type Coercion in JavaScript?

-Implicit type coercion code example in JavaScript adding x and y variables. | Image: Akshay Kumar
+Implicit type coercion code example in JavaScript adding x and y variables. | Image: Raymond Van Hoecke

-13. Explain the concept of prototypes in JavaScript.
+13. Explain the Concept of Prototypes in JavaScript.

 Prototypes are a mechanism used by JavaScript objects for inheritance.
 Every JavaScript object has a prototype, which provides properties and methods that can be accessed by that object.